leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: g1.globo.com
 * Medium: Text
-* Annotation process: Annotation process not given: whether expert or crowdsourced is not identified.
-Note: comments on the website already undergo an annotation process.
-* Annotation agreement: Kappa Fleiss: 0.71
 * Reference: de Pelle, R. and Moreira, V., 2017.
 Offensive Comments in the Brazilian Web: A Dataset and Baseline Results.
 In: VI Brazilian Workshop on Social Network Analysis and Mining.
 SBC.